Stock Market Volatility and Alternative Strategies

 Share:

-Politicians and media have been warning about the stock market drop since the last few weeks.
-The upward movement in gold and Bitcoin is assumed to signify the same, while, there are other reasons for upward trends in safe havens like Fed interest rate change, the G20 meet, and the trade clash between US-China.
+Politicians and media have warned about the stock market drop in the last few weeks.
+The upward movement in gold and Bitcoin is assumed to signify the same, while there are other reasons for upward trends in safe havens, like the Fed interest rate change, the G20 meeting, and the trade clash between the US and China.

-Some analysts assume, in the worst case, the index may drop by almost 50 percent from the previous highs and some believe the crash may have a long-term impact.
+In the worst case, some analysts assume the index may drop by almost 50 per cent from the previous highs, and some believe the crash may have a long-term impact.

 There are many possibilities where investors and analysts are formulating extreme predictions as they want the investors to be prepared for such movements in stock markets and carefully invest during the time.